Artist works to merge artificial intelligence and art

-At the Seattle Art Fair, a glistening, golden object propped upon a wooden platform blabbers on as visitors circumambulate the display.
-An artificially intelligent (AI) voice-interactive project, the device called “Not the Only One” is designed to respond to people based on conversations that the multimedia artist, Stephanie Dinkins, had with her aunt and niece.
+At Seattle Art Fair, a glistening, golden object propped upon a wooden platform blabbers on as visitors circumambulate the display.
+An artificial-intelligence (AI) voice-interactive project, the device called “Not the Only One” is designed to respond to people based on conversations that the multimedia artist, Stephanie Dinkins, had with her aunt and niece.

 “I have to tell people it doesn’t compete with Alexa,” said Brooklyn-based Dinkins during the exhibit opening Thursday afternoon.